huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be the master of your fate.
 Be the captain of your soul.
 Own your power, influence your world, and be the champion you are meant to be.
 Never compare yourself to others.
 Comparison is the thief of joy.
 Run your own race.
 No jealousy.
 No envy.

-You should be too busy working on your grass to notice others is greener.
-Water your own grass.
+If you spend your time chasing butterflies, they'll fly away.
+But if you spend your time making/mending a beautiful garden, the butterflies will come.
+[You should be too busy working on your grass to notice others is greener.
+Water your own grass.](https://www.reddit.com/r/GetMotivated/comments/fk2pol/image_im_too_busy_working_on_my_own_grass_to/)

 Just do yourself.
-No one will ever be as good at being you than you are.
-No one can compete with you on being you.
-You are always going to win the "YOU" game.
+[No one will ever be as good at being you than you are.
+No one can compete with you on being you.](https://x.com/naval/status/797865441783709696?lang=en) You are always going to win the "YOU" game.